Harshiniii027/React-Basics-Certificate/README.md

 # React Basics Course Completion

-This repository contains the summary, learnings, and project files from my completion of the **React Basics Course**.
+This repository contains the summary, learnings from my completion of the **React Basics Course**.
 The course was focused on introducing the fundamentals of React and its various concepts to build interactive and dynamic user interfaces.

 ## Course Overview